vxcall/vxcall.github.io/_drafts/2024-10-14-vmprotect-behavior-research.md

 ![footer](footer.jpg)

+I discovered many interesting techniques and tendencies it has, and barely understand what it's doing in virtualized routines.
+However advanced things patching and hooking virtualized function, or recompile it to devirtualized binary is yet another difficulties I'll have to figure out.
+But thanks to this research I'm pretty sure I'll be capable of it one day.

-After everything I've been through in this article, I still feel VMProtect is too overwhelming for me but at least gained a lot of fundamental knowledges about it in action and I'm totally satisfied with it!
+After everything I've been through, I still feel VMProtect is over my head but gained priceless knowledges about it and I'm totally satisfied with it!

 ## References